Please join us for the University of Tennessee Milan No-Till Crop Production Field Day, July 25, 2024.

-Hosted virtually by UT AgResearch
+Hosted by UT AgResearch

 A Message from Center Director Blake Brown

 Since 1981, the Milan No-Till Field Day has hosted visitors from across the country and around the world to the largest field day in the nation dedicated to conservation tillage.
 In the beginning, we demonstrated how to “no-till,” and basic tours on planter setup and weed control were available.
-Since those early years, the field day has progressed to not only include no-till basics but also to show producers how to incorporate the latest technologies into a no-till system.
+Since those early years, the field day has progressed to include not only no-till basics but also to show producers how to incorporate the latest technologies into a no-till system.

-One constant through the years has been the staff, both present and past, of the AgResearch and Education Center at Milan, and none of the thirty-one No-Till Field Days would have been possible without them.
-We have the privilege of working daily with some of the finest agricultural scientists in the world, but the behind-the-scenes efforts of our staff make the research programs possible.
+One constant through the years has been the staff, both present and past, of the AgResearch and Education Center at Milan, and none of the thirty-three No-Till Field Days would have been possible without them.
+We have the privilege of working daily with some of the finest agricultural scientists in the world, but the behind-the-scenes efforts of our staff make the research program possible.
 They are a dedicated group of individuals who have a passion for agricultural research, doing the job right, and producing the very best data possible for our producers who utilize this information.
 Please allow me to introduce our staff to you and publicly thank them for the great job they do!
-The current staff of the AgResearch and Education Center at Milan includes (L-R):
+The current staff of the AgResearch and Education Center at Milan includes:

-Blake Smith, Sr. Plot Caretaker, 2 years of service
+Blake Smith, Sr. Plot Caretaker, 6 years of service

-Chad Hicks, Sr. Farm Crew Leader, 19 years of service
+Chad Hicks, Sr. Farm Crew Leader, 23 years of service

 We sincerely appreciate the support of the Milan community and all of its assistance with making this event a success since 1981.